dwaan/homebridge-adb/README.md

 <img src="https://github.com/homebridge/branding/raw/master/logos/homebridge-wordmark-logo-vertical.png" width="150">
 </p>

-# Homebridge ADB
+# Homebridge ADB and Shell Scripts

-Not so simple homebridge plugin to control remote ADB enabled Android device.
+A HomeBridge plugin to control remote ADB enabled Android device.
 The idea is to make random Android based TV box can be controlled with Home App.
 It make any Android device appear as TV accesory.
 Where you can control on/off status, volume and dpad control via Control Center remote, and launch certain predefined app defined in the configuration.

 This plugins register it self as external accesorries.
 Make sure after adding Homebridge bridge in Home App, manually "add accesories" to add the android device in the Home App.